Demographics of Montreal: Eastern Europeans

 In 1931 the largest non-French, non-British ethnic group in St. Eusebe and St. Gabriel was the Poles.

 In 1931 the largest non-French, non-British ethnic group in Cremazie was the Czecho-Slovaks.

 In 1931 the largest non-French, non-British ethnic group in St. Marie was the Lithuanians.

 In 1931 the largest non-French, non-British ethnic group in St. Georges was the Finns.

 Jews

 Montreal's Jewish community is one of the oldest and most populous in the country, formerly first but now second to Toronto and numbering about 100,000 according to the 2001 census.
 The community is quite diverse, and is composed of many different Jewish ethnic divisions that arrived in Canada at different periods of time and under differing circumstances.

 Jews comprised 2.4% of the total Montreal population.

 Middle Eastern

 According to CH (Montreal's multicultural channel) there are now over 117,000 people of Arab origin in Montreal.
-Montreal has sizeable communities of Lebanese, Syrian and Egyptian origin.
+Montreal has sizable communities of Lebanese, Syrian and Egyptian origin.
 The main Arab district is the borough of Saint-Laurent, which contains an Arab population of about 32,000 (52 percent of the population).

 In 1931 the Syro-Lebanese were the largest non-French and non-British ethnic group in Ville Marie.